neulab/explainaboard_web/README.md

     4. start backend server `npm run start-backend`
        - Listens on port 5000.
 Frontend is configured to send all API requests to 5000 via a proxy.

+For details of the backend, please refer to `README.md` under `backend/`.

 ## Deployment

 - We use docker and gunicorn to deploy both frontend and backend.
 Frontend is built and copied into the static file folder of Flask.
 Please see Dockerfile for details.